 - Meanwhile, rinse the pickles and place them in sterilized 1-quart jars.

-- You can also add the old seasonings (rinse them as well), or add new seasonings.
+- You can also add the seasonings after giving them a quick rinse.

 - Fill the jars with the hot brine leaving 1/2" headspace.
 Wipe the rims with a clean paper towel.